peters0470/Tech-Blog/README.md

   ## Installation Instructions:
-  Visit the heroku application to see functionality. https://powerful-retreat-73418.herokuapp.com/
+  In the terminal run npm install.
+To see app otherwise visit the heroku application to see functionality. https://powerful-retreat-73418.herokuapp.com/

   ## Test: